apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 ```
 {
+    "endpoints": [
+        {
+         "name": "bookie",
+         "hostname": "localhost",
+         "port": 3181,
+         "protocol": "bookie-rpc",
+         "auth": ["sasl-gsapi"],
+         "extensions": ["starttls"]
+        },
+        {
+         "name": "bookie-http-server",
+         "hostname": "localhost",
+         "port": 8080,
+         "protocol": "http",
+         "auth": [],
+         "extensions": []
+        }
+    ],
+    properties {
         "property": "value",
-    "property2": "value2",
+        "property2": "value2"
     }
+}
 ```
-Such information will be stored inside the '/REGISTRATIONPATH/available' znode (or /REGISTRATIONPATH/available/readonline' in case of readonly bookie).
+Such information will be stored inside the '/REGISTRATIONPATH/available' znode (or /REGISTRATIONPATH/available/readonline' in case of readonly bookie), these paths are the same used in 4.10, but in 4.10 we are writing empty z-nodes.

 The rationale around this choice is that the client is already using these znodes in order to discover available bookies services.